helenwangtiger/TravelSurvey-/README.md

 ==============
 TravelSurvey
 ==============
-This app is compatiable with iOS 6 and iOS7 on iPhone 4 or higer except iPhone 6 or iPhone 6 Plus.
+This app is compatiable with iOS 6 and iOS7 on iPhone 4 or higer except iPhone 6 and iPhone 6 Plus.
 The orderly names of the .m files represent the tab bars respectively in the app.
 This source code frames TravelSurvey into four tab bars, "Instructins," "Profile," "Route," "Trips."
 These tabs are used to collect the entire data of household travel survey.